shalikar/SmartTour/README.md

 ## Details

-All there owl files are in Data folder.
+All three owl files are in Data folder.
 Application is in App folder.

 ## Requirements